 Goat Polio Treatment

 The response of the treatment based on the condition and development of the brain lesions.
+It is important that you contact your vet as soon as possible.
+Veterinarians who work on goats are very familiar with goat health problems.
+Always consult yourveterinarian regarding your goat’s health.
 In the early onset of the disease, the goats will respond to the procedure.
 The ideal treatment for polio in goats is the administration of thiamine at the dose of 10mg/kg thrice a day.

 The initial dose of thiamine must be slow intravenous, as there are chances of animal’s collapse if not given slowly.
 The subsequent doses must administer intramuscular for 3-5 days: early the treatment, better the chances of animal survival.
 If the therapy gets delayed, then it is quite challenging to have a full clinical recover goat.